Selling online

 Even this rough estimate will give you a better pricing perspective.

-However, this model has a major flaw—it ignores the most important factor: the customer’s perspective.
-And that’s what ultimately determines whether someone will pay for your product.
+However, this model has a major flaw - it ignores the most important factor: the customer’s perspective.
+And that’s what ultimately determines customers’ willingness to pay for your product.
 So let’s move on.

-Most people use this model: they check competitors’ prices and set theirs slightly lower.
+Most people use this model: they check competitive pricing strategy and set theirs slightly lower.
 While this can work, it’s not ideal.

 First, it leads to a race to the bottom, where businesses undercut each other until everyone suffers.
 Second, it only applies to non-unique products.
-If your product offers real value and unique features, pricing based on competitors is usually a mistake.
+If your product offers real value and unique features, competitive pricing is usually a mistake.

 Still, researching competitor prices helps ensure your pricing isn’t completely out of touch with the market.